There’s a whole lot of lingo crammed into the short phrase “Roth IRA 5-Year Rule,” so it may help to unpack it, one step at a time.

 How to Shorten the 5-Year Waiting Period

-To shorten the five-year waiting period, an investor could open a Roth IRA and make a contribution on the day before income taxes are due and have it applied to the previous year.
+To shorten the five-year waiting period, an investor could open a Roth IRA online and make a contribution on the day before income taxes are due and have it applied to the previous year.
 For example, if one were to make the contribution in April 2017, that contribution could be considered as being made in the 2016 tax year.
 As long as this doesn’t cause problems with annual contribution caps, the five-year window would effectively expire in 2021 rather than 2022.

 If the same investor opens a second Roth IRA—say in 2018—the five-year window still expires (in this example) in 2021.
 The initial Roth IRA opened by an investor determines the beginning of the five-year waiting period for all subsequently opened Roth IRAs.